-In addition to the general security requirements based on the user interface paradigm, there are requirements for the security on an OSI application-to-application interface (such as the one specified in Section 6, NPAC SMS Interfaces, for the SMS to SMS and SMS to SOA interfaces).
+In addition to the general security requirements based on the user interface paradigm, there are requirements for the security on an OSI application-to-application interface (such as the one specified in Section 6, NPAC SMS Interfaces, for the SMS to Local SMS and SMS to SOA interfaces).

+Note: The same high-level of security applies to both the CMIP interface and the XML interface.